When an interest-only mortgage ends, you have to repay all the amount you borrowed. You can’t just carry on paying the interest.

 Getting a plan

 Often you may need to create a plan that fits your individual situation, taking into account your other commitments, when you are likely to stop work, what your pension arrangements are etc.

 A few examples:

-- Mr and Mrs B have an expensive car loan which has three more years to run.
+- Mr and Mrs B have car finance which has three more years to run.
 When that ends, they can start overpaying their mortgage by several hundred pounds a month.
 This will increase the equity in their property by enough that by 2028 when their mortgage ends they should be able to get a lifetime mortgage.

 - Ms C wants to stay in her current house as it’s convenient for her work, but will move to a cheaper area when she retires.
-She will still need a mortgage at that point, but she can make this smaller by getting a lodger for the next few years until she retires and using the money to overpay her current mortgage by as much as possible.
+She will still need a mortgage at that point, but she can make this future mortgage smaller by getting a lodger for the next few years until she retires and reducing her current mortgage by as much as possible.

 Once you have a plan, it’s a good idea to do an annual check that it is “on track”.
 If at any point you can overpay your mortgage, this may help later if mortgage rates increase.